tobsirl/CompTIA-Linux-/README.md

 _Parity_

 Used in RAID drive arrays for fault tolerance by calculating the data across multiple disks and storing the results on a separate disk.

+#### RAID Levels

+_RAID 0_

+- Striping
+- No redundancy
+- No fault tolerance
+- High performance
+- No data protection